Eremetic/system-Module-and-exe-Dumper/README.md

 Currently just using a GDRVLoader exploit to load the driver, thank you "Zer0Condition" it has been reliable.

-I cant thank  Lazaro, C5pider, mrd0x, NULL, and idov31 cant thank them enough for their help learning and working through problems on this project so far.
+Thank you  Lazaro, C5pider, mrd0x, NULL, and idov31 cant thank them enough for their help learning and working through problems on this project so far.

 TODO list: